Hidden Tourist Gems in Israel

 One of the best places to find new attractions in Israel is the Jordan Valley.
 This area holds several surprising points of interest including nature reserves, ancient synagogues, and idyllic natural pools.

-Beit Shean.
+The Archaeological site of Beit Shean.
 Photo credit: © Jenny Ehrlich

 - Beit Shean Archaeological Park - Substantial ruins of a Roman city have been preserved within this impressive national park.
 See extraordinary ancient Roman structures, including a beautiful amphitheater.